andyearnshaw/intern-systemjs-loader/README.md

 hybrid plugin-modules.
 Transpilers such as Babel or TypeScript can be configured to enable writing tests and source files without requiring a pre-compile step.

-This loader is a work-in-progress and currently only works in Intern's _runner_ environment.
+This loader is a work-in-progress and not all reporters/configuration options have been thoroughly tested.

 ### Installing and configuration